Buying bags based on seasonal trends was once an exclusively female pastime. But then again, so was giving a damn about what you wear at all.

 Don’t just keep the trend update to the outside, says Nic Crossick, managing director of British luggage company Case London.
 “Swap an empty interior for something more practical that allows you to easily transition from a work day to a weekend away – laptop and tablet pockets are a great start.”

 The purpose of the briefcase has become somewhat complicated in recent years.
-With most other bags now handsome (and smart) enough to meet the needs of the nine-to-five thanks to relaxing dress codes, the sharp elegance of the once-ubiquitous work bag has been made redundant.
+With most other bags now handsome (and smart) enough to meet the needs of the nine-to-five thanks to the rise of business-casual dress codes, the sharp elegance of the once-ubiquitous work bag has been made redundant.

 In order to stay relevant, today’s shapes are adopting a more laid-back look, but one that still makes the bag a smart edition to any city roster.